-The Pollution Control Unit of the Marine Department is on 24-hour standby to tackleoil pollution incidents in Hong Kong waters.
+The pollution control vessels of the Marine Department's contractor are on 24-hour standby to deal with oil spills.

-To facilitate transfer of cargoes between vessels and shores, and cargoes to and from Pearl River ports, the Marine Department provides and manages six public cargo working areas in various parts of Hong Kong with a total berth length of 4 828 metres.
+To facilitate transfer of cargoes between vessels and shores, and cargoes to and from Pearl River ports, the Marine Department has established and manages six public cargo working areas in various parts of Hong Kong with a total berth length of 4 828 metres.